How can you bill more hours while juggling non-billable work – without burning yourself out?

 Let me tell you about my client Tim, a well-known attorney who felt the same way.

-When he found the Lifehack Method, he was working long hours trying to grow his practice.
+When he found Lifehack Method, the system I’ve developed, he was working long hours trying to grow his practice.

-As a last-ditch effort to stop creating his own chaos, he joined our 60-Day Lifehack Bootcamp… and it changed everything.
+As a last-ditch effort to overcoming his poor time management habits, he joined our Lifehack Bootcamp… and it changed everything.

 You can do it too.